ThomasMertes/seed7/src/read_me.txt

 COMPILING UNTER MAC OS X

-    To compile under Mac OS X make sure that Xcode is installed.
-  The Xcode package contains a C compiler (gcc) and a 'make' utility.
-To compile Seed7 start a command shell, go to the 'seed7/src' directory and type:
+    To compile under Mac OS X make sure that the command line tools for OS X are installed.
+They can be obtained from Xcode (Xcode Menu: Xcode->Preferences->Downloads).
+Alternatively the command line tools can be downloaded directly.
+The tools contain the C compilers clang and gcc.
+They also provide a 'make' utility.
+Depending on the version of OS X it might be necessary to install also XQuartz (the X11 support of OS X).
+  In newer versions of OS X gcc is based on clang.
+You can use this gcc, but it is not the original gcc.
+To obtain the original gcc you have to download it from a repository like Homebrew.
+To compile Seed7 with gcc (the clang based gcc or the original gcc) start a terminal, go to the 'seed7/src' directory and type:

     cp mk_osx.mak makefile
+    make depend
+    make

+  To compile Seed7 with clang use the following commands:

+    cp mk_osxcl.mak makefile
     make depend
     make